k21971/EvilHack/doc/evilhack-changelog.md

 - Restore Tourists skill in twoweaponing to 'skilled'
 - New forging artifact recipe - Ithilmar
 - Fix: sokoban prizes could still spawn with an invalid material
+- Add a couple more sources of cancellation protection